HillaryWilson/AMAZON-REVIEW-ANALYSIS/README.md

   - B014I8SX4Y: 426,973 reviews

 ### 7. Products with 50%+ Discount
-- Used a calculated column (High Discount Flag (≥50%))
+- Used a calculated column (High Discount Flag (≥50%)) in column and `count of product_name` in values.
 - Filtered count = **751 products** with ≥ 50% discount.

 ### 8. Rating Distribution
-- Created pivot table with `Rating` in Rows, Count of Product in Values.
+- Created pivot table with `Rating` in Rows, `Count of Product` in Values.
 -  Used a Pie Chart.
-- **Most common rating**: 4.1 stars (244 products)
+- **Most common rating**: 4.1 stars (244 products).

 ### 9. Total Potential Revenue by Category
-- Added calculated column (Potential Revenue)
+- Added calculated column (Potential Revenue).
 - Summed Potential Revenue in values by category in column in pivot table.
 -  Electronics: ₹97.1B, Computers&Accessories: ₹12.6B, Home&Kitchen: ₹10.5B

 ### 10. Price Bucket Distribution
-- Created a new column (Price Bucket)
+- Created a new column (Price Bucket).
 - Counted using pivot.
-With Price Bucket on Columns and Count of product in values
+With `Price Bucket` on Columns and `Count of product` in values.
 - **Most products**: fell into >₹500 range.

 ### 11. Rating vs Discount Relationship
-- Created a new column (Discount Bucket)
+- Created a new column (Discount Bucket).
 - Counted using pivot.
-With Discount Bucket on Columns and Average of rating in values
+With `Discount Bucket` on Columns and `Average of rating` in values.
 - **Observation**: Products with discounts less than 20% had the highest average rating.

 ### 12. Products with <1,000 Reviews
-- Created a new column (Rating Category)
+- Created a new column (Rating Category).
-- used Pivot Table with Rating Category in rows and Count of product name
+- used Pivot Table with `Rating Category` in rows and `Count of product` name.
-- Counted = **328 products** had fewer than 1,000 reviews
+- Counted = **328 products** had fewer than 1,000 reviews.

 ### 13. Categories with Highest Discounts
-- Calculated using pivot table: Category in rows, MAX of Discount % in values.
+- Calculated using pivot table: `Category` in rows, `MAX of Discount%` in values.
 - 📌 **Top Discount Categories**:
   - Computers&Accessories: 94%
   - Electronics: 91%